 What makes the DT 770 stand out is how clear its sound is.
 As we noted, realistic image is what you want from your headphones in the first place.
 You do not want a significantly different sound from the one you get while jamming on an amp, not even a superior one.
 You don’t want to get a wrong impression of your playing because that can only cost you in the long run.

 This thing is just so very rugged, and has an amazing frequency response of 5 Hz to 35 kHz, laying down a foundation for killer dynamics and top-notch sonic versatility.
-These just might be the best headphones for guitar amps out there, yet they can be purchased for as little as $190 from some retailers (like from Amazon here).
-The price can go up to $400, so carefully pick your deals.
+These just might be the best headphones for guitar amps out there, yet they can be purchased for a very low price from some retailers (like from Amazon here).
 These are among the best headphones for guitar amps period.

 “BUT HEADPHONES ARE HEADPHONES, WHAT DIFFERENCE DOES IT MAKE?”

 It makes a huge difference, and this is why.
 If you have a bad pair of headphones, you can get a wrong image of the sound you are making with your guitar.
 You can sound worse than you actually are—or even worse, you can sound better than you actually are, and this can screw things up for you big time.